codeMonkSS/TriangleChallenge/README.md

 #### Why not to allow inputs as 0 or a negative numbers.

-**Reason:** The sides of a triangle are its lengths and logically, lengths cannot be negative.
+**Reason:** The sides of a triangle are its lengths and logically, lengths cannot be a 0 or a negative value to comply with the triangle rule.

 ----------